How to Grow Daffodils for Spring Color

 Daffodils need a period of cold before they will germinate.
 In southern parts of the US where the winters are not cold, gardeners can fool their bulbs by chilling them in their refrigerators for 3 to 4 months.
 They can then plant their bulbs in early spring.

 Choose a spot with well-drained soil.
 Daffodils will rot in soil that is too wet.
 You can plant your bulbs under deciduous trees because they will grow and flower before the trees leaf out.
 Do not plant them under evergreen trees which do not lose their foliage in the winter so they shade the ground under them year round.

 Dig a hole 3 to 5 inches deep depending on the size of the bulb.
 The rule of thumb is to plant the bulbs twice as deep as they are wide.
-The pointy end should be pointing up.
+The pointy end, where the plant will grwo from, should be pointing up.
 Because the plants can grow to 12 to 18 inches in height and up to 9 inches around (depending on the variety), plant the bulbs 5 to 6 inches apart.
 Smaller bulbs can be planted 3 to 4 inches apart.

 How to Care for Your Daffodils